PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 **Constrained policy optimization (CPO)** is a policy search algorithm for safe reinforcement learning that guarantees near-constraint satisfaction at each iteration.
-It builds upon the ideas of TRPO( :doc:`../baserl/trpo`) to construct surrogate functions that approximate the objectives and constraints, and is easy to estimate using samples from the current policy.
+CPO builds upon the ideas of TRPO( :doc:`../baserl/trpo`) to construct surrogate functions that approximate the objectives and constraints, and it is easy to estimate using samples from the current policy.
 CPO provides tighter bounds for policy search using trust regions, making it the first general-purpose policy search algorithm for safe RL.